PARP inhibitors

 How PARP inhibitors work

-Mutations on the BRCA1 or BRCA2 genes make it harder for cells to repair DNA mistakes that happen when cells divide.
-This can significantly increase your risk of getting breast cancer.
-Once diagnosed with breast cancer, people with inherited BRCA mutations may respond to treatment differently than people without these mutations.
+Mutations on certain BRCA genes (BRCA1 or BRCA2) make it harder for cells to repair DNA mistakes that happen when cells divide.
+If you have an inherited BRCA genetic mutation, it can significantly increase your risk of getting breast cancer.

 PARP inhibitors stop an enzyme in the body, known as poly (ADP-ribose) polymerase, or PARP, from repairing cancer cell DNA.
 Cancer cells in people with inherited BRCA mutations already have a hard time repairing themselves.
 PARP inhibitors make it even harder and can cause the cancer cells to die.